MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ---
-title:  Update the Azure Stack HCI solution (preview).
+title:  Lifecycle Management for Azure Stack HCI solution updates (preview).
 description: This article describes how you can keep various pieces of your Azure Stack HCI solution up to date.
 author: ronmiab
 ms.author: robess